PILLAR 2 AND PILLAR 3

 A second risk is presented by investment costs.
 The costs of investing in a fund directly detract from the fund’s performance.
 If costs exceed returns, you can incur a capital loss.
 That is why it is important to choose the most affordable retirement funds which match your strategy and risk tolerance.

-Investing in retirement funds does not make financial sense if there is a good chance that you will need the money in the near future (within several years at least).
+3a funds can be subject to significant fluctuations in value.
+If this makes you lose sleep, you should not invest.
+In addition, investing in retirement funds does not make financial sense if there is a good chance that you will need the money in the near future (within several years at least).
 This is especially true for retirement funds with large stock components, because it can take the stock market many years to recover from major recessions.
 If you will be retiring or otherwise withdrawing your money relatively soon, then retirement funds are not an ideal solution and using them can result in your losing money.

 It is also important to note that once you pay money into the pillar 3a, you can only access it if you meet very specific criteria.
 Standard pillar 3a withdrawals for retirement can only be done five years ahead of retirement age, at the earliest.
 You should not place money into the pillar 3a if you cannot afford to forego those assets until you meet withdrawal requirements.